federicozani/Yap-StopTyping-StartYapping/README.md

 1. Right-click (or Control-click) `Yap.app` and choose **Open**, then click **Open** again in the box that appears.
 2. If macOS still blocks it, go to **System Settings > Privacy & Security**, scroll down, and click **Open Anyway** next to the message about Yap.
+3. If you are updating Yap, right click on the fish icon on the tool bar, select "Reset Yap completely" and follow the instructions.
+This will solve all the permission problems

 You only have to do this once.
 After that it opens normally.